kgworek/time-series-analysis/dane/README.md

-# Dane
+# Data

-Umieść tutaj pliki:
+This folder contains the datasets used in the time series analysis.

-- `Gworek_ASC_niesezonowe.csv`
+- `Gworek_ASC_niesezonowe.csv` – monthly USD/PLN exchange rate data from OECD.
-- `Gworek_ASC_sezonowe.csv`

-Skrypty R odwołują się do tych plików względnie względem katalogu projektu.
+- `Gworek_ASC_sezonowe.csv` – monthly greenhouse gas consumption data for Italy from Eurostat.